top of page

 AUDRA PARKER,

-Although cooking isn’t actually my favorite thing to do, I do love feeding people.
-From feeding my crew of kids as they grew up, to our church family and friends, and now to WAMAVA, I want to make sure everyone feels well-loved by being well-fed.
+Cooking might not be my favorite activity, but I do enjoy feeding people.
+From feeding my crew of kids as they grew up, to hosting meals for our church family and friends, and now to preparing food for camp, I want to make sure everyone feels well-loved by being well-fed.

 bottom of page